SahilK-027/Angular-Journey/README.md

 Angular CLI saves the compile Angular application in the memory & directly starts it.
 If we make any changes to our Angular app, Angular CLI will recompile & update the file.
 Angular CLI uses Webpack to traverse through our Angular app & it bundles IS & other files into one or more bundles.
 Then Angular CLI also injects the bundled JavaScript & CSS files in the index.html.

 When the index.html file is loaded, Angular core libraries & third party libraries are also loaded by that time.
 Now Angular needs to locate the main entry point.
+So it analyzes angular.json (get the main file).

 ```json
 "options":{